 Erodibility offers a possible explanation for reconciling some of the lack of correlations between landscape metrics, long-term uplift and LGM ice thickness outlined above.
-The main difference between the domains north and south of the Rhône River is their lithology, and therefore their erodibility.
-Basins north of the Rhône are mainly underlain by lithologies of the Helvetic thrust nappes (erodibility classes 1-2) and the Aar massif (erodibility classes 3-4), while basins south of it comprise bedrock that are predominantly situated in Penninic thrust nappes (erodibility classes 2-3).
-Indeed, topographic variables show quite strong variation in539 between the three erodibility classes.
+The main difference between the domains north and south of the Rhône River is their lithology and therefore their erodibility.
+Basins north of the Rhône are mainly underlain by lithologies of the Helvetic thrust nappes (erodibility classes 1-2) and the Aar massif (erodibility classes 3-4), while basins south of the Rhône are comprised of bedrock that is predominantly situated in Penninic thrust nappes (erodibility classes 2-3).
+Indeed, topographic variables show quite strong variation in between the three erodibility classes.
 Basins with low bedrock erodibility have higher elevation, relief and slope values than basins with a high erodibility.
-One factor influencing the 540 erodibility of a rock is clearly the mechanical strength of the rocks, which has been inferred to 541 be lower in carbonates than in granites or gneisses (Hoek & Brown, 1997; Kühni & Pfiffner, 542 2001).
-Rocks with a lower mechanical strength are eroded more easily in response to rainfall, 543 544 runoff and mass movements (Norton et al., 2011; Cruz Nunes et al., 2015), which over a long time span can result in a lowering of elevation.
-Furthermore, slopes underlain by a 545 mechanically weak material are more prone for failure than lithologies with greater strengths, 546 547 particularly in transient landscapes as is the case here.
-As consequence, it is possible that mechanically weaker lithotypes are not able to sustain high hillslope gradients over long 548 periods of time (Kühni & Pfiffner, 2001) 549
+One factor influencing the erodibility of a rock is clearly the mechanical strength of the rocks, which has been inferred to be lower in carbonates than in granites or gneisses (Hoek and Brown, 1997; Kühni and Pfiffner, 2001).
+Rocks with a lower mechanical strength are eroded more easily in response to rainfall, runoff and mass movements (Norton et al., 2011; Cruz Nunes et al., 2015), which over a long time span can result in a lowering of elevation.
+Furthermore, slopes underlain by a mechanically weak material are more prone to failure than lithologies with greater strengths, particularly in transient landscapes as is the case here.
+It is possible that mechanically weaker lithotypes are not able to sustain high hill-slope gradients over long periods of time (Kühni and Pfiffner, 2001).